Coko-Foundation/Kotahi/README.md

 - Bring up a postgres container for use in development
 - Register the `job-xsweet` service (which converts .docx files to HTML)

-By default you can then access your app at [https://localhost:4000](https://localhost:4000).
-Since HTTPS in development is using self-signed certificates, browsers will complain about it being insecure.
+By default you can then access your app at [http://localhost:4000](http://localhost:4000).
+If you have configured to use HTTPS protocol instead (and are using self-signed certificates), browsers will complain about it being insecure.
 There are several options to disable these checks for `localhost`, to name a few:

 1. Go to `chrome://flags/#allow-insecure-localhost` and enable it (Chrome)
 2. Or click anywhere on the page and type `thisisunsafe` (yes, really) (Chrome)